bmc/sbt-editsource/README.md

 Introduction
 ------------

 This repository contains various plugins for the [SBT][sbt] build tool.
-Each subdirectory within the repository is its own SBT project.
+The top-level directory is a meta-project; each subdirectory within the repository is an SBT child project.
 See the `README.md` file in subdirectory for details on its plugin.

 [sbt]: http://code.google.com/p/simple-build-tool/